Createdd/Writing/2018/articles/MLIntroP4.md

 ### Ceiling analysis

-Analyse what part of your pipeline is worth spending time for improvements, by comparing the accuracy improvements.
+Analyse what part of your pipeline is worth spending time for improvements by comparing the accuracy improvements.

 ---